 Thank you again, detectives!
 See you again soon.

 I give an update on the state of the game in the latest dev blog!

-In the latest development blog I talk about the first character model, doors, and crime scenes!
+In the latest devblog I talk about the development challenges so far.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.